UNIST-LOFT/SimAPR/README.md

 `simapr-result.json` contains the results of each patch candidate in JSON format.
 It is a JSON array that contains each result of patch candidates.

-Each result contains these information:
+Each result contains this information:
 * `execution`: Actual test execution.
 We will describe this later.
 * `iteration`: The number of iteration.
 It will increment by each result.
 * `time`: Overall time until this result in second.